 The Centurion CHALLENGE

-While spending time in the Word, at the start of the 116th Congress, we were struck by the accounts of the Centurions and a consistent theme was revealed to us.
-These Roman Officers were all men Under Authority, Men In Authority, Who Recognized The Authority Of Jesus, and, critically, who took DECISIVE ACTION TO STEP INTO THAT AUTHORITY.
+As we read the scriptures ahead of the beginning to 118th US Congress, we are again struck by the accounts of the Centurions and a consistent theme revealed to us back at the start of the 116th Congress (4-years ago).
+The Roman Officers described were all men Under Authority, Men In Authority, Who Recognized The Authority Of Jesus, and, critically, who took DECISIVE ACTION TO STEP INTO THAT AUTHORITY.

 The Centurion we hear about in the scriptures, in Matthew 8 and Luke 7, having initially sent for Jesus, stopped him coming into his home to heal his staff member as he suddenly overcome with the sense that he was unworthy to receive Him.
 The Centurion knew Jesus could heal his colleague without darkening his door.
 Even Jesus was amazed by this great faith and responded positively.

 Another Centurion, who was tasked with policing the crucifixion of Jesus, having seen the way that Jesus endured this brutal execution told his superiors, "Surely this was the son of God."

 Elsewhere in the scriptures, in the Book of Acts, we meet two more Centurions - Cornelius and Julius - who interact with Peter and Paul respectively.